WorldHealthOrganization/app/docs/TESTING.md

 As the team works with the product, they will define the needs for the vNext.

-### Team communication

-Perform communication through Slack and Github issues.

 ### Objectives

-The 1.0 phase will focus on manual testing for now, and then we'll migrate to automation in the future.
-Preferably in the next major test plan update, the next app release will follow.
+We are focusing on manual testing and automated checks.

 App milestones for 1.0:
 [https://github.com/WorldHealthOrganization/app/milestone/4](https://github.com/WorldHealthOrganization/app/milestone/4)